 8 See section 3.2 Methods, principles and inputs used on pages 11 to 17 of the Guidelines.

-Contemporaneously, a change in the corresponding provision for restoration costs has been recognised in the books and records of the Service Provider, in accordance with AASB 137.
-This provision is not reported within the template as there is no requirement to report on liabilities as specified by the Guidelines.
+Contemporaneously, a change in the corresponding provision for restoration costs is recognised in the books and records of the Service Provider, in accordance with AASB 137.
+This provision is not reported within the template